-Many PhD academics have taken to LinkedIn, Twitter, blogs and newspapers to tackle the stigma that they are work shy.
+Many PhD academics have taken to LinkedIn, Twitter, blogs and newspapers to tackle the stigma that they are work-shy.
 Rebecca Tran writing for asianscientist.com listed traits identifiable in PhD-level staff that she believes would be an asset to a company, and being hardworking was one of them.
 She says, ‘After going through endless late nights in the lab, most typical working hours seem very reasonable in comparison.’
-Once committed PhD graduates get the job done and get it done well.
+Once committed PhD candidates get the job done and get it done well.

 For such hardworking people used to such a heavy and varied workload, having been given the autonomy to study within their field and topic of choice, perhaps the concern then is that the commercial life does not offer them enough of a challenge or scope to grow and develop?

-This is something that Carrie Arnold examines in her article for sciencemag, when writing about a PhD student who had been struggling to secure a commercial job.
+This is something that Carrie Arnold examines in her article for sciencemag when writing about a PhD student who had been struggling to secure a commercial job.
 Whilst the student had mastered tasks more technically challenging than would be needed for most jobs she still lacked strong skills in computer programming, an important aspect of most of the biotech jobs she wanted.
 She simply had not had significant exposure to it during her studies.
-This is why is it important to keep in mind that those with a PhD are not claiming to be an expert on everything within your industry, and will be keen to learn.
-As an added bonus, while training a candidate with a PhD graduate in a new area you’re likely to notice they are quick and efficient learners, able to develop new skill and absorb the information and learn faster than other members of staff.
+This is why is it important to keep in mind that those with a PhD are not claiming to be experts on everything within your industry, and will be keen to learn.
+As an added bonus, while training a candidate with a PhD in a new area, you’re likely to notice they are quick and efficient learners, able to develop new skills, absorb the information and learn faster than other members of staff.